 Hand, foot, and mouth disease (HFMD) is an infection caused by a virus.
 HFMD is easily spread from person to person through direct contact.
 Anyone can get HFMD, but it is most common in children younger than 5 years.

 What are the signs and symptoms of HFMD?

-The following signs and symptoms of HFMD normally go away within 7 to 10 days:
+The following may appear 3 to 7 days after infection and normally go away within 7 to 10 days: